 Welcome to the Pacific Worlds Institute, a registered 501(c)3 non-profit education and cultural preservation organization.
-We are educators, activists and cultural practitioners working to preserve, protect and remote the unique culture and environments of Hawai‘i and other Pacific Islands.
+We are educators, activists and cultural practitioners working to preserve, protect and promote the unique culture and environments of Hawai‘i and other Pacific Islands through education and outreach.

 We provide educational programming, training and cultural-heritage documentation services for local schools, business, government organizations and the general public.